-2.2 Challenges for growth
+B. Challenges for Growth

-5G ESSENCE proposes a pioneering approach to alleviate the consequences of extreme network densification and of the insufficient management
+5G ESSENCE proposes a pioneering approach to alleviate the consequences of extreme network densification and of the insufficient management of the scarce network resources, as illustrated in Fig. 2.

 Fig. 2.
-5G ESSENCE Approach to Radio Resource Abstraction
+5G ESSENCE approach to radio resource abstraction

 It suggests decoupling the control and user planes for the Radio Access Network (RAN), similarly to Software Defined Networking (SDN) in data networks [16] and claiming the benefits of C-RAN without the enormous latency restrictions in the fronthaul [17].
-Thus, the project envisages that the small cell network functions related to the user/data plane will remain distributed [18], while the control plane functions will be disaggregated from the RAN and hosted at the Main DC by using Commercial-of-the-Self (COTS) hardware.
-Although the design of such a centralized Software Defined-RAN (cSD-RAN) controller is a challenging task, since also real-time feedback of radio conditions should be taken into account, the distributed and network-integrated cloud inherited by SESAME so far is adequate for hosting controllers based on spatial segmentation, so this aspect can accelerate research results achieved to date.
-In particular, centralization "brings" immediate benefits for operators seeking to improve network efficiency and quality as well as coming to grips with digital convergence transformation [19].
-Further, 5G ESSENCE aspires to include multiple Radio Access Technologies (RAT) in its network architecture [20], representing an important step towards fulfilling the vision of 5G wireless networks, where intelligent deployments aim to achieve higher performance and flexibility and to offer more efficient spectrum utilization.
+Thus, the project envisages that the Small Cell network functions related to the user/data plane will remain distributed [18], while the control plane functions will be disaggregated from the RAN and hosted at the Main DC, using Commercial-of-the-Self (COTS) hardware.
+Although the design of such a centralised Software Defined-RAN (cSD-RAN) controller is a challenging task, since also real time feedback of radio conditions should be taken into account, the distributed and network-integrated cloud inherited by SESAME so far is adequate for hosting controllers based on spatial segmentation, so this aspect can accelerate research results achieved to date.
+In particular, centralization brings immediate benefits for operators seeking to improve network efficiency and quality as well as coming to grips with digital convergence transformation [19].
+Further, 5G ESSENCE aspires to include multiple Radio Access Technologies (RAT) in its network architecture [20], representing an important step towards fulfilling the vision of 5G wireless networks, where intelligent deployments aim to achieve higher performance and flexibility and to offer more efficient spectrum utilisation.

-Clear breakthroughs are also foreseen in the fields of high-performance virtualization, service delivery and resource orchestration, targeting the critical issues of resource efficiency and latency reduction.
-These would be achieved through the support of a converged cloudradio environment, the orchestration of diverse types of lightweight virtual resources and the support of live VNF migration. approach of network The centralization [21] will not remain only in the radio resource abstraction part, since given the needs for fast resource provisioning and mapping -and for increased abstraction in the management of services- 5G ESSENCE will provide even tighter mapping and closer interactions between the resource orchestration (i.e., deployment, placement and scaling of VNFs) and service orchestration (i.e., building, coordinating and exposing services to upper layers).
+Clear breakthroughs are foreseen also in the fields of highperformance virtualisation, service delivery and resource orchestration, targeting the critical issues of resource efficiency and latency reduction.
+These will be achieved through the support of a converged cloud-radio environment, the orchestration of diverse types of lightweight virtual resources, and the support of live VNF migration.
+The approach of network control centralisation [21] will not remain only in the radio resource abstraction part, since given the needs for fast resource provisioning and mapping, and for increased abstraction in the management of services, 5G ESSENCE will provide even tighter mapping and closer interactions between the resource orchestration (i.e., deployment, placement, and scaling of VNFs) and service orchestration (i.e., building, coordinating and exposing services to upper layers).

-On the domain of hardware technologies, the processing power attached to small cells brings new capabilities to the network as well as new challenges; in the perspective of 5G ESSENCE, the placement of low power/low cost processors to small cells, even with hardware acceleration, will be revised.
+On the domain of hardware technologies, the processing power attached to small cells brings new capabilities to the network as well as new challenges and in the perspective of 5G ESSENCE, the placement of low power/low cost processors to small cells, even with hardware acceleration, will be revised.
 Although the Cloud-Enabled Small Cell (CESC) platform in SESAME is based on non-x86 architectures (ARMv8), the potential use of x86-based, low-cost and low-power processors will also be leveraged due to their efficiency (small form factor, low powered, passively cooled, low price) and their important share in the market.

-The mentioned research domains cover only the technical aspects of the proposed novel 5G ESSENCE activities.
+The mentioned research domains cover only the technical aspects of the proposed 5G ESSENCE activities.
 However, a significant part of the project is also devoted to the actual demonstration of the outcomes in vertical industries, as they have been identified by 5G-PPP [22].